codeware-sthlm/cdwr-cli/README.md

 # Change your local registry setting to use the verdaccio host
 cdwr registry set local

-# Check status
+# Check status and get registry info
 cdwr registry status
 ```

-Now a deploy to npm via `npm publish` should end up in verdaccio repository.
+Deployment to npm via `npm publish` should end up in verdaccio repository.

 The repository content is accessed via <http://localhost:4373>.